 Why Are Prostate Exams Performed?

-A lot of men do not realize the importance of a frequent prostate exam.
+Many men may not fully understand the importance of regular prostate exams.
 When a man goes for a general check-up with his doctor, a prostate exam may be advised.
 This is considered part of a general health check-up.

-It is generally advised that men undergo frequent health screenings once they reach the age of 40 (2).
+It is commonly recommended that men consider regular health screenings starting around the age of 40.
+(2).
 Research shows that this is the time when the risk of several prostate conditions increases.

 For this reason, after 40, a man should ensure they obtain a prostate exam as part of their health screening.

-The main reason why a doctor may advise on a prostate exam is to feel for any abnormalities with the man’s prostate.
+One of the primary purposes of a doctor-recommended prostate exam is to check for any potential abnormalities in the prostate, which can be indicative of prostate conditions.
 This helps detect prostate disease.
 It is usually possible for a doctor to determine the health of the man’s prostate through this examination.
 Further testing may be needed too.

 The doctor can detect different prostate problems through a prostate exam.
 It is often considered the initial diagnostic option.
 The prostate exam itself can give a doctor an indication if there is an enlargement or swelling in the prostate gland.
 It also helps to determine prostate health.